Sustainable Aviation Fuel (SAF) for Greener Skies

 Sustainable Aviation Fuel Costs

-There’s no getting away from it– SAF is currently more expensive than conventional jet fuel due to limited production capacity and high feedstock prices.
-The price can be two to four times higher, depending on the production method and feedstock used and feedstock availability.
+There’s no getting away from it – SAF is currently more expensive than conventional jet fuel due to limited production capacity and high feedstock prices.
+Today the price can be two to four times higher, depending on the production method and feedstock used and feedstock availability.

 For more: